dojo/docs/dojo/data/ItemFileWriteStore.rst

 The Behavior of the save() API
 ------------------------------

 Since this store implements the dojo.data.api.Write feature, it must implement the *save* function.
 Since this is an in-memory data store, what exactly does *save* do when called?
-By default, it only does two things:
+By default, it only does three things:

 * Clear out the record of all changed, deleted, and new items so that isDirty() will return false.
 * Commit the changes to the internal main tree of items.